Martin Schindler

-Martin Schindler (born 16 August 1996) is a German professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number sixteen.
-A professional since 2017, he has won four PDC ranking titles.
+Martin Schindler (born 16 August 1996) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "the Wall", he has won four PDC ranking titles.
 He won 2025 Players Championship 8 and has won three PDC European Tours: the International Darts Open and Swiss Darts Trophy in 2024, and the 2025 Austrian Darts Open.
+In 2025, he became the first German player to reach the top 16 of the PDC World Rankings.

-Nicknamed "the Wall", Schindler is a two-time quarter-finalist in PDC major singles events, reaching the last eight at the World Grand Prix and UK Open, both in 2023.
-He has represented Germany at the PDC World Cup of Darts, reaching the semi-finals in 2023 and 2025.
 In his youth career, Schindler finished as the runner-up at the 2018 PDC World Youth Championship and won three Development Tours.
+He is a two-time quarter-finalist in PDC major singles events, reaching the last eight at the World Grand Prix and the UK Open in 2023.
+Representing Germany, he reached the semi-finals of the PDC World Cup of Darts in 2023 and 2025, partnering Gabriel Clemens and Ricardo Pietreczko, respectively.

 Career

 2017

 Schindler won a PDC Tour Card at Qualifying School (Q-School) in January 2017.
 He represented Germany alongside Max Hopp at the 2017 PDC World Cup of Darts, reaching the quarter-finals, before losing to the Dutch pair of Michael van Gerwen and Raymond van Barneveld.
 In the same year he debuted on a ranking major, playing 2017 European Championship, where he lost to Rob Cross 6–0.